Updated: September 2017

 Within a few seconds, I saw a couple keywords having to do with cleaning eating that I wanted to analyze.
 I clicked on the keyword competitiveness (KC) calculation to see how difficult it would be to rank for on a scale of 1 – 100.
 Here is what I found:

-If you aren’t familiar with the KC calculation in Long Tail Platinum, here are general rules to follow:
+If you aren’t familiar with the KC calculation in Long Tail Pro Cloud, here are general rules to follow:

 – Anything below 30 is generally low competition and should be analyzed further